 The work reported here is a pilot for research that is presently in progress, and we have yet only a small amount of data and analysis.

-In later work, we need to increase the coverage of our LKB of NS, which is large but not large enough.
+We need to experiment with more texts and with changes a higher number of words in each text.
+In future work, we need to increase the coverage of our LKB of NS, which at the moment is large, but not large enough.
 We need to know what the near-synonyms of all the content words in a paragraph are.
 It would be useful to know the near-synonyms at least of all the words from GI for which the semantic orientation is known.
 We could acquire these near-synonyms from corpora.
 Steps in this direction were taken by Glickman & Dagan (2003) and Lin et al. (2003).
 We also need to acquire attitudinal nuances for the newly-added near-synonyms.